sathomas/jsDataV.is/src/text/ch1/06-radar-charts.md

 };
 ```

 For an effective radar plot, we need to normalize all the values to a common scale.
 In this example, let's translate raw statistics into team percentage.
-For example, instead of visualizing LeBron's James' scoring as 28.0, we'll show it as 29% (28.0/98.2).
+For example, instead of visualizing LeBron's James' scoring as 28.0, we'll show it as 29 percent (28.0/98.2).

-Here are a couple of functions we can use to convert the raw statistics into an object to chart.
+There are a couple of functions we can use to convert the raw statistics into an object to chart.
 The first function returns the `statistics` object for a single player.
 It simply searches through the `players` array looking for that player's name.
-The second function relies on the first.
-It steps through each statistic in the `team` object, gets the corresponding statistic for the named player, and normalizes the value.
+The second function steps through each statistic in the `team` object, gets the corresponding statistic for the named player, and normalizes the value.
 The returned object will have a `label` property equal to the player's name, and an array of normalized statistics for that player.

 ``` {.javascript .numberLines}
 var get_player = function(name) {